malisas/misc/g2p_documentation_draft.md

   "nextPageToken": null
 }
 </pre>
-The links in the `associations` field could (hypothetically) be followed to discover that [patients with wild-type *KIT* and GIST have decreased sensitivity to therapy with imatinib](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2651076/).
+The URI's in the `associations` field could - hypothetically - be followed to discover that [GIST patients with wild-type *KIT* have decreased sensitivity to therapy with imatinib](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2651076/).

 If I wanted to be more specific, I could specify *KIT* by its `ExternalIdentifier` in the `feature` field:
 <pre>